Brooklyn solutions logo

 Successful GRC implementations often share common approaches and principles.
 Here are some best practices to consider as you build or refine your GRC program:

 • Tone at the Top and Corporate Buy-In: Leadership must actively champion GRC.
 Ensure that the board of directors and C-suite visibly support GRC objectives (e.g. by setting corporate goals related to risk reduction or compliance excellence).
-When executives communicate that “reliable governance and compliance are as important as growth,” it legitimizes GRC efforts.
+When executives communicate that “reliable governance and compliance are as important as growth,” it legitimises GRC efforts.
 Appoint an executive sponsor for the GRC initiative who can break down barriers between departments.
 Regular reporting of GRC metrics to top management and the board helps keep leadership engaged and accountable, reinforcing that GRC is an integral part of business success.

-• Align GRC to Business Strategy (Principled Performance): Don’t implement GRC in a vacuum – tie it to the organization’s strategy and objectives.
+• Align GRC to Business Strategy (Principled Performance): Don’t implement GRC in a vacuum, tie it to the organisation’s strategy and objectives.
 Identify what the business is trying to achieve (market expansion, innovation, operational excellence, etc.), and then align your governance structures, risk assessments, and compliance priorities to support those goals.
 This is the idea of Principled Performance advocated by OCEG: reliably achieve objectives while acting with integrity.
-For example, if a strategic objective is digital transformation, your GRC program should pay special attention to IT governance and cyber risk management to ensure that transformation happens securely and in compliance with regulations.
-When GRC is seen as enabling strategy (not just controlling it), business leaders are more likely to embrace it.
+For example, if a strategic objective is digital transformation, your GRC program should pay special attention to IT governance and cyber risk management to ensure that the transformation happens securely and in compliance with regulations.
+When GRC is seen as an enabling strategy (not just controlling it), business leaders are more likely to embrace it.

 • Integrate and Orchestrate – Break the Silos: Integration is the heart of GRC.
 Strive to coordinate previously fragmented governance, risk, and compliance activities so they use common processes, data, and goals.
-This doesn’t necessarily mean centralizing everything under one department, but it does mean creating mechanisms for collaboration and information-sharing.
-For instance, use cross-functional committees for risk identification, have compliance and risk teams conduct joint reviews, and utilize the same risk taxonomy and scales enterprisewide.
+This doesn’t necessarily mean centralising everything under one department, but it does mean creating mechanisms for collaboration and information-sharing.
+For instance, use cross-functional committees for risk identification, have compliance and risk teams conduct joint reviews, and utilise the same risk taxonomy and scales enterprise-wide.
 Ensure “the right people get the right information at the right times” across the three disciplines.
 A best practice is establishing a GRC Steering Committee or working group that meets regularly, bringing together stakeholders from different functions to discuss GRC issues and progress.
 This fosters a unified approach and prevents the left hand from being unaware of what the right is doing.

 • Keep GRC as “Built-in” Not “Bolt-on”: Aim to embed GRC processes into everyday business processes so that they become nearly invisible.
 As OCEG notes, “the best approach to GRC is almost invisible… part of the business itself — so that business operators ‘do GRC’ as part of ‘doing business.’”.
 In practice, this could mean integrating risk assessment steps into project management (so every major project has to go through a risk review), or embedding compliance checkpoints into product development and marketing processes (so that, say, a new product launch automatically triggers legal compliance checks).
 When employees perform these steps as part of their normal workflow, GRC stops being seen as an external burden.
 Use technology and process design to make the GRC way the path of least resistance.
-For example, if salespeople have an automated contract system that won’t let them finalize a deal until all compliance questions are answered, that ensures compliance is baked in.
+For example, if salespeople have an automated contract system that won’t let them finalise a deal until all compliance questions are answered, that ensures compliance is baked in.
 Baked-in GRC leads to consistency and fewer gaps, since there’s less reliance on people remembering to do extra tasks.

 • Define Metrics and Monitor Performance: Just as you would for any important business function, define KPIs (Key Performance Indicators) for your GRC program.
 What does success look like?
 It could be fewer compliance violations year-over-year, reduced average time to resolve incidents, higher risk assessment coverage (e.g., 100% of business units reporting top risks quarterly), or positive audit outcomes with minimal findings.
 Track and report these metrics.
 This not only demonstrates GRC’s value but also helps identify where the program might need adjustments.
 For instance, if despite processes, you find an increase in “late compliance tasks,” you may need to improve training or resource allocation.
-Many organizations create GRC dashboards for management that include metrics like number of identified significant risks and their mitigation status, compliance training completion rates, audit issue remediation rates, etc. Monitoring these over time drives accountability (owners don’t want their risks to show as overdue for treatment, for example) and continuous improvement.
+Many organisations create GRC dashboards for management that include metrics like number of identified significant risks and their mitigation status, compliance training completion rates, audit issue remediation rates, etc. Monitoring these over time drives accountability (owners don’t want their risks to show as overdue for treatment, for example) and continuous improvement.

 • Leverage Technology Wisely: Make good use of GRC tools, but remember the tool is a means, not the end.
 Best practices here include configuring the software to fit your established processes and using the tool’s features to automate and enhance (not complicate) work.
 Take advantage of workflow automation, alerts, and reporting capabilities to reduce manual workload on your teams.
 Also, integrate the GRC platform with existing systems as much as possible to pull real data – this improves accuracy and reduces duplication.
 For instance, connect the GRC tool with HR systems to automatically update the list of active employees for compliance training tracking, or integrate with IT asset databases for up-to-date information during risk assessments.
-Start with a focused implementation of key modules that address your biggest pain points (like risk register, or compliance management) and expand usage gradually.
+Start with a focused implementation of key modules that address your biggest pain points (like risk register or compliance management) and expand usage gradually.
 It’s also a best practice to keep the GRC tool updated (both the software version and the content in it) – a tool with outdated data is no better than a dusty binder on a shelf.
 Regularly review the GRC system’s data to archive irrelevant items and add new risks/controls as the business evolves.

 • Continuous Training and Awareness: Ensure that employees are continuously educated about governance, risk, and compliance expectations.
 A one-time training at onboarding is not enough for the dynamic nature of risks and regulations.
 Incorporate GRC topics into ongoing training programs: for example, annual code of conduct training, phishing simulation exercises (part of risk awareness), or workshops on new regulatory requirements for the relevant teams.
 Some companies have “Risk Awareness Week” or similar initiatives to keep GRC top-of-mind in a positive, engaging way.
 The more knowledgeable your workforce is, the more they become partners in the GRC effort rather than subjects of it.
 Encourage a speak-up culture where employees feel safe reporting potential issues or suggesting improvements to processes – this often surfaces small problems before they become big ones, which is exactly what you want.